-Students planning to study abroad through another U.S. college or university program must obtain preapproval from the International Studies Coordinating Committee (ISCC).
-The Non-LC Study Abroad Transfer Application is available in the Office of the Registrar.
+Students planning to earn credit at a non-U.S. institution or to study abroad through another U.S. college or university program should obtain preapproval from the Overseas and Off-Campus Programs director or designee.
+The Non-L&C Study Abroad Transfer Application is available in the Office of the Registrar.
 Transfer credit is not granted for “standalone” travel/study programs (i.e., programs where credit is not granted by an accredited U.S. college or university).
-Students wishing to enroll in programs where a foreign university is the credit-granting institution must provide further information about that institution.
-In some instances, credit can be transferred directly from well-established, nationally recognized tertiary institutions recognized by the country’s government as degree-granting universities.
 Credit is not transferred from language schools or institutes in other countries.

 Credit issued directly by a non-U.S. university or college must be evaluated by an outside agency prior to being considered for transfer by Lewis & Clark.
 Students may have their courses prescreened by the Office of the Registrar, but no official determination will be made regarding transfer eligibility or total credit awarded until the course has been completed and the evaluation agency has rendered its report.
 The agency will evaluate the institution to verify that it is equivalent to a regionally accredited U.S. institution, and will evaluate the course(s) to determine the converted U.S. equivalent credit and letter grade.
 Upon receipt of this evaluation, Lewis & Clark will evaluate the credit for transfer.
 The cost for evaluation is borne by the student.